The Sphere Packing Bound via Augustin's Method: The SPB for Product Channels with Feedback

 \subsection{A Taylor's Expansion for the \renyi Divergence}

 Sheverdyaev employed the Taylor's expansion ---albeit with approximation error terms that are not explicit--- for his attempt to prove the SPB for the codes on the DSPCs with feedback in \cite{sheverdyaev82}.
 Recently, Fong and Tan \cite[Prop.
 11]{fongT16} bounded \(\RD{\rnb}{\mW}{\mQ}\) for \(\rnb\in [1,\tfrac{5}{4}]\) using Taylor's expansion for the case when \(\outS\) is a finite set and \(\outA\) is \(\sss{\outS}\).
 The bound by Fong and Tan, however, is not appropriate for our purposes because its approximation error term is proportional to \(\abs{\outS}\).
 Assuming \(\der{\mW}{\mQ}\) to be bounded Sason and Verd\'{u} derived a similar bound\footnote{\cite[Thm.
-35-(b)]{sasonV16} is obtained by expressing the order \(\rno\) \renyi divergence in terms of an \(\fX\)-divergence.
-Guntuboyina, Saha, and Schiebinger \cite{guntuboyinaSS14} presented a general method for establishing sharp bounds among \(\fX\)-divergences, without assuming either \(\der{\mW}{\mQ}\) or \(\der{\mQ}{\mW}\) to be finite.
+35-(b)]{sasonV16} is obtained by expressing \(\RD{\rno}{\mW}{\mQ}\), which is not an \(\fX\)-divergence, as a monotonically increasing function of the order \(\rno\) Hellinger divergence between \(\mW\) and \(\mQ\), which is an \(\fX\)-divergence.
+Guntuboyina, Saha, and Schiebinger \cite{guntuboyinaSS14} presented a general method for establishing sharp bounds among \(\fX\)-divergences, without assuming either \(\der{\mW}{\mQ}\) or \(\der{\mQ}{\mW}\) to be bounded.
 Yet such conditions can easily be included in the framework proposed in \cite{guntuboyinaSS14}.} \cite[Thm.
 35-(b), (469)]{sasonV16}.
 In Lemma \ref{lem:taylor} we bound \(\RD{\rnb}{\mW}{\mQ}\) for \(\rnb\in(1,\lgm)\) using Taylor's expansion assuming only \(\RD{\lgm}{\mW}{\mQ}\) to be finite. \begin{lemma} Let \(\mW\) and \(\mQ\) be two probability measures on the measurable space \((\outS,\outA)\) satisfying \(\RD{\lgm}{\mW}{\mQ}\leq \gamma\) for a \(\gamma\in \reals{+}\) and a \(\lgm\in(1,\infty)\).
 Then for any \(\rnb\in (1,\lgm)\)